sanderdlm/chop/README.md

 # chop
 a.k.a "cachetool-lite"

-Reset the content of OPcache without reloading PHP-FPM.
+Reset the OPcache content from the CLI, without reloading PHP-FPM.

 ## Installation